-The Cabinet acts as an executive for the Council.
-It consists of 6 elected councillors made up from the majority group, since May 2011 being the Conservatives.
+The Cabinet acts as an executive for the council.
+It consists of 7 elected councillors made up from the majority group, since May 2011 being the Conservatives.

 The Cabinet has a powerful and responsible role.
 Each member of the Cabinet has a 'portfolio' of responsibility.
 Currently these are:

-- Councillor David Mackintosh (Leader of the Council)
+- Councillor Jonathan Nunn (Leader of the Council)

-- Environment: Councillor John Caswell (Deputy Leader of the Council)
+- Councillor Phil Larratt (Deputy Leader of the Council)

 - Planning, Regeneration and Enterprise: Councillor Tim Hadland

 - Community Engagement and Safety: Councillor Anna King

 Persons (other than Members) wishing to address Cabinet must register their intention to do so by 12 noon on the day of the meeting.

 Register by e-mailing us at firstname.lastname@example.org.